 Planning participants: A project owner, a project manager, business analysts, a test manager, development and testing teams.

-The planning process: Before the sprint planning itself, the project owner performs backlog grooming (also known as backlog refinement).
+The planning process: Before the sprint planning itself, our project owner performs backlog grooming (also known as backlog refinement).
 This process includes adding new user stories to respond to newly discovered business or user needs, removing user stories that are no longer relevant, splitting user stories if they are too big to do within one sprint and prioritizing backlog items for execution.

 Extreme programming (XP)